RocketChat/docs-old/5. Administrator Guides/Hubot/README.md

 ** Note: This will also listen for commands in any private room that the bot has been added.
 But will only be able to do so after its added.

 ### Verify your bot is working

 Try:

 ```
 rocketbot ping
 ```

 And:

 ```
 rocketbot help
 ```

-The example bot under `scripts` directory respeonds to:
+The example bot under `scripts` directory responds to:

 ```
 rocketbot report status
 ```

 ## Developers

-If you're interested in helping expand the adapter please check out the repo: https://github.com/RocketChat/hubot-rocketchat
+If you're interested in helping expand the adapter please check out the repo: <https://github.com/RocketChat/hubot-rocketchat>

-#### Additional details
+### Additional details

 Look under the `scripts` directory, you will find a very basic bot there.

 Just add your own script in the directory to have it loaded.
 If you are new to hubot script writing, find out more [here](https://hubot.github.com/docs/scripting/).